 Our thoughts on the Higher Education (Freedom of Speech) Bill

 The Higher Education (Freedom of Speech) Bill was discussed at the Public Bill Committee this week, with Smita Jamdar – partner and head of education at Shakespeare Martineau – providing evidence to the panel.

-Commenting on the bill, Smita said: “Over the years I have advised on a number of cases relating to free speech and in every case without fail the university has wanted to support the right to lawful free speech.
+Commenting on the Bill, Smita said: “Over the years I have advised on a number of cases relating to free speech and in every case without fail the university has wanted to support the right to lawful free speech.
 There has either been a) a concern that the speech in question was not lawful; and/or b) a complaint by staff or students that the university had a duty to consider and then act accordingly.

-“The characterisation of universities one sees as not being interested in promoting free speech or giving in too readily to attempts to supress lawful free speech is not one I recognise from my experience.
+“The characterisation of universities one sees as not being interested in promoting free speech or giving in too readily to attempts to suppress lawful free speech is not one I recognise from my experience.
 But there are undoubtedly competing interests to balance and difficult judgments to make.

-“I don’t see anything in the bill that will change that position for universities.
+“I don’t see anything in the Bill that will change that position for universities.

 “The Office for Students (OfS) is to be given the power to enforce the duty in two ways.
 Firstly as a new condition of registration, the breach of which can be enforced through substantial fines, suspension from the register or deregistration.
 Secondly, through a new free speech complaints scheme under which it can recommend remedies for breach.